Bylaws of the Association

 A. The Treasurer will provide a current financial statement, which includes the association's budget vs. actual, balance sheets, and cash flow statement to the Executive Board at each meeting.

-B. An audit of all accounts shall be made every 3 years by a commercial auditor.
+B. A review of all accounts shall be made every 3 years by a commercial auditor in accordance with applicable Rhode Island law.

 ARTICLE IX — COMMITTEES